exupero/til/SVG/text-can-be-shifted-vertically-with-dominant-baseline-attribute.md

-# SVG text can be shifted vertically with "dominant-baseline" attribute
+# Text can be shifted vertically with "dominant-baseline" attribute

 I've constructed a lot of SVGs programmatically, and usually when I add text I set a "dy" attribute to shift the text vertically, either to center it vertially or place it completely under its y-coordinate.
 Typically I can hard-code the value based on the font size, but that wasn't an option on a project where the font size could vary depending on input parameters, so I needed a better way.